ToxicFrog/mercs-ap/README.md

 the generated YAML for options.
 To join, just click `Mercenaries Client` in the AP launcher and it should automatically connect to PCSX2.

-## Gameplay

-The game plays out more or less as usual, except that the intel you need to take on the Ace at the end of each chapter is in the random item pool, and the amount needed may be non-vanilla.

-Mission completions and card verifications will randomly award intel, shop unlocks, or bonus money (in addition to their vanilla monetary rewards).

-### Known Issues
+## Known Issues and Limitations

-Due to limitations in the AP<->Mercs connection, item and check delivery does not always happen immediately.
-In particular, some checks are not delivered to AP until the next time you open your PDA, and most items cannot be delivered unless you are on foot (i.e. not in a cutscene or a vehicle).

-Intel items, additionally, will not appear in-game until the next time the game checks your intel catalogue.
-This tends to happen naturally, but if you're having trouble, completing a challenge or saving and then reloading your game will probably work.
+Card verifications may not be registered by AP until the next time you open your PDA in-game.

+Messages and some items can only be delivered to Mercenaries at certain points in execution, which means there may be a significant delay between getting something in AP and it showing up in-game.
+This is particularly the case with money, intel, and faction reputation adjustments.
+Wandering around the game and doing things to force it to load/unload areas and NPCs tends to speed up this process.

+Windows is not currently supported, and needs some changes to the emulator connection code to function.

 ## Future Work